Neil McKenzie

 Neil Douglas McKenzie (born 24 November 1975) is a South African former cricketer, who played all three forms of the game.
 He was a right-handed opening batsman who played for South Africa, making his first appearance in 2000.
 He is currently the high performance batting coach of South Africa.
 He played for the Highveld Lions in South African domestic cricket and has also played county cricket for Somerset, Durham and Hampshire.

 He announced his retirement from all forms of cricket in January 2016.

+In November 2024, he was appointed as the consultant coach for the Sri Lanka national cricket team for the upcoming 2-match test series against South Africa national cricket team.

 Early and personal life

 Educated at King Edward VII School, McKenzie was a promising junior cricketer, captaining the South African Schools and Under-19 sides.
 McKenzie is married to South African model Kerry McGregor.
 His sister, Megan, is also a leading model in South Africa.

 Domestic career

 With better form in international arena, a further development as a result of his recall was that Somerset announced that it was unlikely that McKenzie would return to the club for the 2008 season, having played in 2007 as a Kolpak player.
 It was subsequently announced that he would play part of the 2008 season for Durham as an overseas player.

 In January 2010, McKenzie joined English county side Hampshire as a Kolpak player for the 2010 County Championship.
 On 5 August 2011 McKenzie hit his career best first-class score of 237 in a County Championship match against Yorkshire.
 Not only did he make his highest score, but during his innings a number of records fell.
 Himself and Michael Carberry set a new Hampshire record for the 3rd wicket in first-class cricket, setting a partnership of 523 runs to surpass the previous best partnership for the 3rd wicket, which was set by George Brown and Phil Mead in 1927.
 The partnership with Carberry was also the highest for any wicket for Hampshire, surpassing the 411 set by Robert Poore and Teddy Wynyard in 1899.
 Their partnership was the 11th time in first-class cricket that a partnership has passed 500 runs, currently ranks 9th on the all-time list.